Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Conclusion

 \section{Conclusion}

-In this work, focusing on a scenario where IEEE 802.11p and sidelink LTE-V2X Mode~4 coexist in the same geographical area and in the same channel, we have investigated the insertion of the IEEE~802.11p preamble at the beginning of the LTE-V2X transmissions to mitigate the reciprocal inter-technology interference.
-Such a preamble insertion requires no modifications to IEEE~802.11p, therefore being retro-compatible with current deployments in Europe, and implies only minor modifications to the LTE-V2X devices.
-We have first derived an analytical model to investigate the impact in free-flow scenarios, which has lead to a closed-form expression demonstrating the significant reduction of the occurring collisions.
-Then, large-scale simulations adopting an open-source platform were performed to investigate denser scenarios, confirming the effectiveness of the proposal.
-Overall, the solution based on preamble insertion has reduced the performance loss caused by co-channel coexistence, without impacting on the performance of either technology when deployed alone.
-It has also been shown that the mitigation looses effectiveness under high channel load conditions, since LTE-V2X tends to have higher access to the channel.
-Among three different approaches proposed to limit this effect, the one acting on the congestion control algorithm of LTE-V2X has been shown to be the most effective one.
+In this work, focusing on a scenario where IEEE 802.11p and sidelink LTE-V2X Mode~4 coexist in the same geographical area and in the same channel, we have studied the insertion of the IEEE~802.11p preamble at the beginning of the LTE-V2X transmissions to mitigate the mutual interference between technologies.
+This preamble insertion does not require modifications to IEEE~802.11p and is therefore compatible with current deployments in Europe.
+In addition, it implies only minor changes to LTE-V2X.
+To access the impact of this proposal on the performance of the two technologies, we first obtained an analytical model in free-flow scenarios.
+The result is a closed-form expression that demonstrates the significant reduction of collisions due to inter-technology interference.
+The study has been then extended to denser scenarios through the use of an open-source simulator, confirming the effectiveness of the proposal.
+Overall, the solution based on preamble insertion reduces performance losses caused by co-channel coexistence, without affecting the performance of individual technologies in areas or time intervals without coexistence.
+It has also been shown that mitigation loses effectiveness in particularly high traffic conditions.
+For such situation, three different approaches have been compared in addition to the preamble insertion, among which the one that acts on the congestion control algorithm of LTE-V2X has proven to be the most effective.